-[5] A judge may consult with other judges on pending matters, including a retired judge approved for recall but must avoid ex parte discussions of a case with judges who have previously been disqualified from hearing the matter, and with judges who have appellate jurisdiction over the matter.
+[4] A judge may consult with other judges on pending matters, including a retired judge approved for recall, but must avoid ex parte discussions of a case with judges who have previously been disqualified from hearing the matter, and with judges who have appellate jurisdiction over the matter.

-[6] The prohibition against a judge investigating the facts in a matter extends to information available in all mediums, including electronic.
+[5] The prohibition against a judge investigating the facts

+in a matter extends to information available in all mediums, including electronic.

-[7] A judge may consult ethics advisory committees, outside counsel, or legal experts concerning the judge's compliance with this Code.
+[6] A judge may consult ethics advisory committees, outside counsel, or legal experts concerning the judge's compliance with this Code.
 Such consultations are not subject to the restrictions of paragraph (a)(2).

-Source: This Rule is derived in part from Rule 2.9 of the 2007 ABA Code and in part from Canon 3B (6)(e) of the former Maryland Code of Judicial Conduct.
-Comments [1], [2], [3], [5], [6], and [7] are derived from the ABA Comments to that Rule.
-Comment [4] is new.
+Source: This Rule is derived in part from Rule 2.9 of the 2007 ABA Code and in part from Canon 3B (6)(e) of the former Maryland Code of Judicial Conduct, except paragraph (a)(6) is new.
+Comments [1], [2], [3], [4], [5], and [6] are derived from the ABA Comments to that Rule.